 Anything it wants to write to the home directory or read from a dot-directory is redirected to ~/snap/firefox/common/.

 Firefox Snap has the most restrictive default home directory protection out of the two.
-However, only Firefox Flatpak limits access to system directories.
-Firefox Flatpak can also be configured to have the most restrictive configuration by revoking access to the home directory.
+However, only Flatpak limits access to system directories.
+Flatpak can also be configured to have the most restrictive configuration by revoking access to the home directory.

 Your web browser will need access to your webcam and microphone for video conferencing and the like.
 It will also need access to U2F devices if you’ve set-up any online accounts with two-factor authentication with a USB security key token.

 Snap comes with dedicated hardware device access policies for specific device categories such as USB security key tokens and webcams.
 Firefox Snap, by default, has access to your webcam, microphone, and USB security tokens.

 Mozilla Firefox has full access to all hardware devices.
 Fedora Flatpak is blocked from accessing any of your hardware devices.
 Blocking offers stronger security and privacy protections but comes at a loss of functionality.
 This can be crippling if use services that require U2F like Google Advanced Protection.

 Flatpak only has two access policies for devices: allow access to all devices or block access to all devices.
 You can flip this policy using the following command:

 You can change the device-access policies under both Flatpak and Snap.
 You’ll need to memorize commands and restart the browser if you want to turn these on and off depending on your needs.
 This is probably too much of a bother for most people.

 This comes down to how paranoid you want to be about your device security.
 Blocking the browser from accessing your camera and microphone may be considered a net benefit unless you use them every day.